-Categories are fixed lists of labels that can be assigned to fields in Content Structures.
+Categories are fixed lists of labels that can be assigned to fields in Content Type.
 Each parent and child category has it's own permissions and therefore is visible or "usable" based upon a content contributor's role permissions.
 For more information, please refer to our Category Permissions documentation.

 The Category Manager

-On the backend of the dotCMS lists all Top Level categories currently in the system and allows users to perform the following actions:
+On the backend of dotCMS lists all Top Level categories currently in the system and allows users to perform the following actions:

 - Edit an existing category: click the name of the category (descend into the category), and click the Properties tab